Putting it all together¶

 You may have noticed in the Edit GUG ui that it lists if a current URL Class matches the example URL output.
-If the GUG has no matching URL Class, it won't be listed in the main 'gallery selector' button's list--it'll be relegated to the 'non-functioning' page.
-Without a URL Class, the client doesn't know what to do with the output of that GUG.
-But if a URL Class does match, we can then hand the result over to a parser set at network->downloader components->manage url class links:
+We need a matching URL Class to 'catch' the GUG's output.
+If the GUG's output URL has no matching URL Class, then Hydrus won't know what to do with it, and it won't be listed in the main 'gallery selector' button's list--it'll be relegated to the 'non-functioning' section.
+If we have a matching URL Class, though, we know which parser to assign it.
+Where do we link URL Classes and Parsers?
+Under network->downloader components->manage url class links:

-Here you simply set which parsers go with which URL Classes.
+Here you simply set which goes with which.
 If you have URL Classes that do not have a parser linked (which is the default for new URL Classes), you can use the 'try to fill in gaps...' button to automatically fill the gaps based on guesses using the parsers' example URLs.
-This is usually the best way to line things up unless you have multiple potential parsers for that URL Class, in which case it'll usually go by the parser name earliest in the alphabet.
+This auto-connection happens a bunch behind the scenes, so don't be surprised if hydrus has figured out where things should go by itself.
+If there are multiple potential parsers with example URLs matching that URL Class, it'll usually go by the parser name earliest in the alphabet.
+It is good to double-check any complicated situation yourself.

 manage url class links also shows 'api/redirect link review', which summarises which URL Classes redirect to others.
 In these cases, only the redirected-to URL gets a parser entry in the first 'parser links' window, since the first will never be fetched for parsing (in the downloader, it will always be converted to the Redirected URL, and that is fetched and parsed).